St John's Kirk

-St John's Kirk is a Parish church in the Scottish city of Perth, Perth and Kinross, located in St John's Place, just southeast of the city centre.
+St John's Kirk is a Parish church in the Scottish city of Perth, Perth and Kinross, located on St John's Place, in the city centre alongside the Perth Museum (formerly Perth City Hall).
 It stands on the former site of a church dating to 1126.
 Today's structure, built around 1448, is a Category A listed building.
 The church is most noted for being the site of John Knox's 1559 sermon against idolatry, which began the Scottish Reformation.

 Perth was originally called St Johns Toun (or Saint Johnstoun), after John the Baptist, to whom the church is dedicated.

 The church is bounded by St John's Place to the north (fed by Kirkgate) and south (as South St John's Place, fed by St Ann's Lane), St John Street to the east and Flesher's Vennel to the west.

 Earlier structure

 There has been a church on the site since 1126, when King David I withdrew funds to support Dunfermline Abbey.
 It was likely not completed until 1242, however, which is when it was dedicated by David de Bernham, the bishop of St Andrews.

 The heart of King Alexander III was buried at the location in 1286.

 King Edward I heard mass at the church during his 1296 invasion of Scotland, the First War of Scottish Independence.
 Kings Charles I, Charles II and Prince Charles Edward Stuart are all known to have worshipped there.